 The department aggregates data received from treatment services to assess the performance of each provider and the treatment program, to produce reports to inform performance monitoring, service planning and policy development, and to meet national reporting requirements.

 To ensure that product weightings and loadings are accurate, it is critical that service delivery and performance data collected and reported is true and accurate.
 Product weightings and loadings are reviewed on a regular basis.

-Adult residential services (such as residential withdrawal and residential rehabilitation), Aboriginal and youth-specific services and some other non-residential services are funded on the basis of an episode of care.
+Aboriginal and youth-specific services and some other non-residential services are funded on the basis of an episode of care.

 The formal definition of an episode of care is a completed course of treatment undertaken by a client under the care of an alcohol and drug worker, which achieves at least one significant treatment goal.